President of Somalia: Qualifications and election

 (e) Not have been convicted by a court of a major crime.

-The election of the president must begin at least 30 days before the term of office of the incumbent president expires or 10 days after the presidency falls vacant, and must be completed within 30 days of the beginning of the election.
-Candidates must be declared to the bureau of the parliament within the first 10 days of this period, and elections must be completed within the remaining 20 days.
+The election of the president must begin at least 30 days before the incumbent president's term expires or 10 days after the presidency falls vacant and must be completed within 30 days of the beginning of the election.
+Candidates must be declared to the parliament's bureau within the first 10 days of this period, and elections must be completed within the remaining 20 days.

-Formerly, the president was elected by the members of the Somali Parliament, requirements and who are eligible to become members of Parliament.
+Formerly, the president was elected by the members of the Somali Parliament, requirements, and who are eligible to become members of Parliament.

 Term of office

-The president is selected for a term of office of four years, with no term limits specified in the constitution.
+The president is selected for a term of office of four years.
+As of 2021, there are no term limits for the president in the Constitution of Somalia.
 The term of office of the incumbent president continues until the president-elect takes office.
 On assuming office, the president takes the following oath before the parliament;

 Duties and responsibilities

-An outline of the duties are as follow:
+An outline of the duties is as follows: